From: Stephen Williamson

-According to emailclientmarketshare.com, the most popular client programs for opening (and presumably reading) the 1.1 billion emails that they monitored in September 2017 were as follows:
+According to litmus.com, who opened the headers of the 15 billion emails that they monitored in 2017

-Yes, Apple well and truly rule.
-Their hardware has always been more "cutting edge", especially with Steve Jobs as the CEO, ever since 1978-1979 when the Apple II was the "coolest thing around", according to Bill Gates.
+Yes, Apple rule.
+Their hardware though has always been more "cutting edge", especially with Steve Jobs as the CEO, ever since 1978-1979 when the Apple II was the "coolest thing around", according to Bill Gates.

 and here, Google rule, well the software is all free (except for those "sponsored ads" )

-Opened on Desktops (via POP3-Post Office Protocol or IMAP-Internet Message Access Protocol): Total 16% (Down 8% on May 2014)
+Opened on Desktops via POP3-Post Office Protocol or IMAP-Internet Message Access Protocol: Total 14% (Down 10% on May 2014)

-And here, Apple Macs have a slight edge over Microsoft Outlook which has dropped quite a lot in worldwide popularity.
+And here, Microsoft continues to lead at 11% with its three desktop products, though it has lost ground to Google.
 Still, I think the more conservative offices (private and government) appreciate the "longevity" in Microsoft's software.
 Electronic documents from the 1980's and 1990's, created with Wordstar, WordPerfect and Word, Lotus 1-2-3, Quattro Pro and dBASE can still be converted and read on WindowsXP and Windows7,8,10 machines today, years after the paper records have disappeared.
 Can be useful if "enemies" are taking you to court.

 Now, with regard to the "rules", the protocols involved, click here for short definitions of the differences between WebMail, POP3 and IMAP.